50Wliu/Universal-build.xml/README.md

 * Hands-off
   * Like stated previously, this needs absolutely NO interaction after typing in `ant`!
 That means you can go do whatever you want!
 * Easy to Understand
-  * There are many comments, so even someone totally new will know what to do!
+  * There are many comments, so even someone totally new should know what to do.
 * Universal
-  * Like the name states, this can be used for every (I think) Minecraft mod that uses Ant to compile!
+  * Like the name states, this can be used for every Minecraft mod that uses Ant to compile!